Work-study jobs help Middlebury Institute students pay living expenses and can provide valuable professional experience.

 If you receive an off-campus job offer, you do not need to complete the on-campus hire paperwork.
 You will be hired directly by your off-campus employer and no further paperwork is required by the Institute from you.

 Student employment positions are paid on a biweekly basis.
 Students working on campus receive an ID number and password to log into BannerWeb to record the number of hours worked.
-Students pick up paychecks at the Cashier's Office on payday or request direct deposit via BannerWeb (click on the Personal Information tab and then Direct Deposit Allocation).
+For faster service, please enroll in direct deposit through your BannerWeb account (click on the Personal Information tab and then Direct Deposit Allocation).
+If you are not enrolled in direct deposit, a paper check will be made available for pickup in the Cashier’s office hours Monday to Friday, 9:00–11:00 am.

 Students can work a maximum of 20 hours per week during the academic year.
 You can have more than one job, but the total hours for all jobs must not exceed 20 hours per week.
 During any period of nonenrollment, you may work up to 37.5 hours per week.
 If you are a new student, you may not begin working until after your first day of class, provided you have received your blue work authorization card.